eu90h/mockfighter/README.md

 Introduction
 =============
-Mockfighter is a web API front-end to a limit order book, based on [Stockfighter](http://www.stockfighter.io).
+Mockfighter is a web API front-end to a limit order book exchange, based on [Stockfighter](http://www.stockfighter.io).
 It requires [Racket](http://www.racket-lang.org) to run.

 The goal is to be 1-1 compatible with the stockfighter API.